bmorris3/2016_astro_bootcamp/README.md

 ### Getting set up for Bootcamp

 Before arriving at Bootcamp, we will assume that you have Python and the required packages installed.
 The easiest way to do that (and I _very strongly_ encourage that you do it this way) is to use the **Anaconda** package manager.
-[Download Anaconda](https://www.continuum.io/downloads) (or [miniconda](http://conda.pydata.org/miniconda.html) if disk space is a concern), and then install the dependencies for this course with the following command in your terminal:
+[Download and install Anaconda](https://www.continuum.io/downloads) (or [miniconda](http://conda.pydata.org/miniconda.html) if disk space is a concern), and then install the dependencies for this course with the following command in your terminal:
 ```bash
 conda install numpy scipy astropy matplotlib h5py jupyter
 ```